Welcome to today's edition of the Rush 24-7 Podcast.

 She may just be too big an idiot to understand any of this.

-Look at looks like a business versus government, a business spending 778 billion dollars that's not working, and another business spending one billion dollars that is a business.
+A business spending $778 billion that's not working and another business spending $1 billion that is a business.

-One business spending $787 billion that's not working and is spending one billion dollars that is working would do what?
+One business spending $787 billion that's not working and is spending $1 billion that is working would do what?

-Would get rid of the $787 billion failure and start capitalizing on the reasons why the one billion dollar business is working.
+Would get rid of the $787 billion failure and start capitalizing on the reasons why the $1 billion business is working.

 You take away the money from all this porculus business that isn't working.

-If you store it from AP today, we're not even doing bridge work yet, infrastructure work, we're doing pothole repair.
+If you story from AP today, we're not even doing bridge work yet, infrastructure work.

 None of what that money was intended for is even being spent.